 - Cook the spaghetti according to the package directions.
 Reserve about a cup of pasta water.
 Drain and set aside.

-- Combine the olive oil, garlic, chilis and salt in a large skillet and warm over low heat, stirring occasionally, until the garlic softens and turns golden, about 6 minutes.
+- Combine the olive oil, garlic, chilies and salt in a large skillet and warm over low heat, stirring occasionally, until the garlic softens and turns golden, about 6 minutes.

 - Toss in the shiitake mushrooms and stir until cooked.